nyashkn/oaf_ds_assign/docs/01_observations_and_approach_notes.md

 ## Day of the week affects cure-rate.
 Why is Sunday having an effect in the cure-rate?
+[Add to report]
 Day of the week when someone took the facility affects the cure-rates.
 Sunday has a below than average cure-rate.
 So someone taking a loan on a Sunday, affects the cure-rate.
 Why is Sunday having a lower-level of importance?

 1. Selection Bias in Sunday Borrowers